-Regular readers will know that Museum Roulette is a game that the Cultural Wednesday family love to play (for a fuller description of the game click here) and the V&A is one of our favourite places to play it.
+Regular readers will know that Museum Roulette is a game that the Cultural Wednesday family love to play (for a fuller description of the game take a look at my V&A Cast Courts post) and the V&A is one of our favourite places to play it.
 Imagine our excitement when Breadcrumbs got in contact with us and asked if we would like to try out a treasure hunt at the V&A. YES we cried and scurried off to South Kensington.

 Everything is electronic on this Treasure Hunt, you go to the website, click on the trail that you want, pay £3.99 and choose whether you want the clues to come via Facebook messenger of text message.
 If you need help you can ask for a clue or even for the answer.
 We were taken on a meandering tour of the museum far away from the crowded main galleries.